Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Framework Design of G-MSC

 \subsubsection{GAI-enhanced multiple access}

 To improve spectral efficiency and address the issue of scarce radio resources, GAI can enhance various access algorithms. \cite{ma2024semantic} proposed a discrete semantic feature division multiple access paradigm using deep learning to extract multi-user semantic information into discrete subspaces, and designed a multi-user semantic interference network for inference and image reconstruction tasks.
-GAI can further enhance this framework by adaptively optimizing semantic feature extraction and applying semantic compression to reduce redundancy.
-This approach provides an efficient solution for bandwidth utilization, especially with the growing user density and quality of service demands.
+If the framework integrates GAI, it enables adaptive optimization of semantic feature extraction and enhanced semantic compression, providing an efficient solution for bandwidth utilization, particularly with growing user density and quality of service demands.